 Best Apple Apps 2017

-Apple announced its annual chart of best apps 2017 on Apple App Store.
+Apple announced its annual chart of Best Apple Apps 2017 on App Store.
 This year they highlighted not only the best and most popular apps, but also defined the apps that demonstrate the most recent technology and business trends.

 In this article, I decided to take a closer look at the apps that show off: